2025 Balıkesir earthquakes

 On 10 August 2025 at 19:53 TRT, a 6.1 earthquake struck the Sındırgı district of Balıkesir, Turkey, 8 km south-southwest of Bigadiç.
-One person died and 52 others were injured as a result of the first event.
+Two people died and 52 others were injured as a result of the first event.
 On 27 October at 22:48 TRT, a 6.0 event struck the same area, injuring 68 people.

 Tectonic setting

 The western part of Anatolia forms part of the zone of active extensional tectonics that extends westwards through the Aegean Sea plate to the Gulf of Corinth.
 This extension is a result of the rollback of the African plate as it subducts beneath the Aegean Sea plate.
 Previous earthquakes in this area include a sequence of three destructive events during the 1969–1970 period, the 1969 Demirci earthquake, the 1969 Alaşehir earthquake and the 1970 Gediz earthquake.

 Earthquakes

-Seismic activity from August 1-10, 2025 around the M6.1 Balıkesir earthquake.
+Seismic activity from 1-10 August 2025 around the M6.1 Balıkesir earthquake.
 The earthquakes are colored by time, projected to the right onto a timeline, and shown below the map as a time series.
 Several foreshocks are visible.

 The United States Geological Survey (USGS) reported a magnitude of 6.1.
 Its epicenter was located 8 km south-southwest of Bigadiç in Balıkesir Province.
 The Kandilli Observatory said that the quake was centered near the districts of Alakır and Sındırgı, and occurred at a depth of 7.7 km.
 The earthquake's epicenter lies close to the western end of the Simav fault zone, which is interpreted to be responsible for the 1969 Demirci event.

 The earthquake shaking had a maximum Modified Mercalli intensity of IX (Violent), and was felt as far away as the cities of Istanbul, İzmir, Aydın, Eskişehir, and Tekirdağ and in the neighboring countries of Bulgaria, Cyprus, Greece, North Macedonia and Romania.
 By 13 August at 9:30 local time, 1,235 aftershocks were recorded of which 19 exceeded magnitude 4.0, and included a 4.2 event at 17:15 UTC.
-On August 24, at 18:58 UTC, a magnitude 4.8 aftershock occurred.
+On 24 August, at 18:58 UTC, a magnitude 4.8 aftershock occurred.

 The earthquake mainshock was preceded by a sequence of foreshocks, with three events of magnitude >3 during the previous three days.

 A second large earthquake, measuring 6.0, struck 4 km east-southeast of Sındırgı on 27 October at 22:48:29 TRT, at a depth of 8 km.
 It had a maximum Mercalli intensity of VIII (Severe).
 Within an hour of the mainshock, 26 aftershocks were reported, the largest measuring 4.2.